 The Upper Occoquan Service Authority (UOSA), a joint venture that operates a regional sewage facility, issued regional sewer system revenue refunding bonds in November 2013, May 2013, November 2004, and February 2007 to advance refund certain of its outstanding bonds.
 In December 2010 and 2007, UOSA issued regional sewer system revenue bonds to fund certain capital improvements.
 In fiscal year 2012, UOSA entered into VRA loans 2011A and 2011B to fund costs related to the Energy Service project and Phase 1 of the Nutrient Compliance Improvement project (P1NR), respectively.
 In fiscal year 2015, UOSA advance refunded a portion of the total Series 2007A and 2007B bonds.
 Of the outstanding balance, \$93,175,291 was advance refunded into the Series 2014 bonds.
 In fiscal year 2016, UOSA advance refunded the \$19,015,689 remaining outstanding balance of the Series 2007B bonds into the Series 2016B bonds.
 In fiscal year 2020, UOSA issued regional sewer system revenue bonds to fund improvements to UOSA's regional advanced wastewater treatment system.
 In fiscal year 2021, UOSA advance refunded the \$91,146,092 remaining outstanding balance of the Series 2014 bonds into the Series 2020 bonds.
-As of June 30, 2022, the System's share of UOSA's outstanding debt was \$220.9 million.
+In fiscal year 2023, UOSA issued another regional sewer system revenue bonds to fund improvements to UOSA's regional advanced wastewater treatment system.
+As of June 30, 2023, the System's share of UOSA's outstanding debt was \$225.1 million.
 The System is required by the covenants of the 2009 General Bond Resolution to generate net revenues at least equal to the debt service on its sewer revenue bonds each year.
 Net revenues are defined as all revenues, except grants and contributed assets, less operating expenses, except depreciation and amortization.
-The ratio of net revenues to debt service for the senior sewer revenue bonds was 4.33 and 4.30 for fiscal years 2022 and 2021, respectively.
-The fiscal year 2022 ratio is more favorable than the fiscal year 2021 ratio.
-Taking all long-term debt into account, the ratio is 2.43 and 2.16 for fiscal year 2021 ratio.
+The ratio of net revenues to debt service for the senior sewer revenue bonds was 3.83 and 4.33 for fiscal years 2023 and 2022, respectively.
+The fiscal year 2023 ratio is less favorable than the fiscal year 2022 ratio.
+Taking all long-term debt into account, the ratio is 2.34 and 2.43 for fiscal years 2023 and 2022, respectively.
+The fiscal year 2023 ratio is less favorable than the fiscal year 2022 ratio.

 Additional information related to the debt coverage ratios is contained in Table 3.2 of the statistical section of this report.
-Additional information relative to the System's long-term debt can be found in Note 8 to the financial statements.
+Additional information relative to the System's long-term debt and Economic Development Authority Revenue Bonds can be found in Note 8 and Note 9, respectively, to the financial statements.